skassaei/Smart-Customer-Services-Website/ReadMe.txt

 Iteration 3:

-1) SPA
+1) SPA (Alex)

-2) User should be able to write a short review and rank Items and Services
+2) User should be able to write a short review and rank Items and Services (Sahar)

-3) Impeliment a new Service for short amout of time
+3) Impeliment a new Service for short amout of time (Parmida)

+Deadine for Parmida & Sahar: Sunday Night
+Deadline for the whole thing: Monday Night

-4)Browser detecting : website should work on at least 3 browsers
+4) Browser detecting : website should work on at least 3 browsers

 Iteration 4: